Camilla Stevens, Ph.D.

 B.A.
 1992, Tulane University, Latin American Studies and Spanish

-Caribbean and Latin(o) American Theater and Performance, Migration and Citizenship, Colonialism and Race
+Caribbean Literature * Latin(o) American Theater and Performance Studies * Migration and Citizenship * Colonialism and Race

-Professor Stevens is an Associate Professor with a joint appointment in the Department of Latino and Caribbean Studies and the Department of Spanish and Portuguese.
-She served as Director of the Center for Latin American Studies 2012-2015.
-Professor Stevens specializes in Latin(o) American drama, theater and performance studies theory, and Pan-Caribbean cultural studies.
+Camilla Stevens holds a joint appointment with the Department of Spanish and Portuguese and is the former director of the Center for Latin American Studies.
+She specializes in Latin(o) American drama, theater and performance studies, and Caribbean literature.
 Her research highlights the role of theater in the cultural politics of constructing, defining, and remembering collective identities.
-Her book, Family and Identity in Contemporary Cuban and Puerto Rican Drama, offers a comparative analysis of how domestic drama allegorizes divergent views of Cuban and Puerto Rican national experience during the second half of the 20th-century.
-She is currently completing a co-edited, two-volume collection of Latin American women playwrights and a monograph on contemporary Dominican theater and performance that addresses the experience of migration and challenges hegemonic notions of citizenship and national belonging.
-She serves on the editorial board of the Latin American Theatre Review.
+Her book Family and Identity in Contemporary Cuban and Puerto Rican Drama offers a comparative analysis of how domestic drama allegorizes divergent views of Cuban and Puerto Rican national experience during the second half of the 20th-century.
+In Aquí and Allá: Transnational Dominican Theater and Performance, professor Stevens explores how contemporary Dominican theater and performance artists portray a sense of collective belonging shaped by the transnational connections between the homeland and the diaspora.
+She has also co-edited a two-volume collection of Latin American women playwrights and currently serves on the editorial board of the Latin American Theatre Review.